pyzahl/Gxsm4/README.md

 	     Some thing seams slow here at build and update, or has post idel latency.

 - known GTK4 shortcomings so far noted:
-  - Long popup/down selection lists, items out of "screen limits" are not sccessible, no/missing scrolling feature, etc..
+  - FIXED IN GTK4 NOW!! -- Long popup/down selection lists, items out of "screen limits" are not sccessible, no/missing scrolling feature, etc..
 No idea yet how to make this work right.
   - Rendering in cairo fall back mode (when using X11 export via ssh -X for example) is very slow -- some where around a magnitude (10x) slow!
 What makes remote work nearly impossible.
 However, varies a lot by "fetaure" used.
 Menu pop ups are very slow, take long to appear.
 GUI initial  build (many entries, etc.) takes a long time.
   - press/release signals not available for simple button widget.
 Work around assigning handlers does not work as expected.
 Work for a canvas "home made" button.
 Non perfec tbu tworkable workaround currently used: Arrow icons on button widget accept press and release events.
 (Needed for Mover Controls: "fire wave signal on DSP when pressed" direction buttons.